 Articles By Lauren Irwin

-Only two coal-fired power plants in Colorado are set to operate past 2030 after Craig Station shutdown date is unveiled
+Only three coal-fired power plants in Colorado are set to operate past 2030 after Craig Station shutdown date is unveiled

 Xcel is the only utility in Colorado with large, coal-fired power plants set to operate past 2030.